Annotated Bibliography

 Great use of realistic scenarios in a risk analysis.
 Hilariously snarky.

 Shumailov, Ilia, Zakhar Shumaylov, Yiren Zhao, Yarin Gal, Nicolas Papernot, and Ross Anderson.
-“Model Dementia: Generated Data Makes Models Forget.” arXiv preprint arXiv:2305.17493 (2023).
+“The Curse of Recursion: Training on Generated Data Makes Models Forget.” arXiv preprint arXiv:2305.17493 (2023).

 See Nature version.